eikek/emil/modules/microsite/src/main/tut/ext/jsoup.md

 ### Html View

 The `HtmlBodyView` class can be used to create a unified view of an e-mail body.
-It creates HTML and converts a single text/plain part into html.
+It produces HTML, converting a text-only body into html.
 For better results here, use the `emil-markdown` module.

+Example:

 ```scala mdoc
 val htmlView = HtmlBodyView(